isabella232/journey-optimizer-learn.en/help/set-up-journeys/create-events.md

 ---
 title: Create events
-description: Learn how to configure an event, specify the streaming endpoint for an event and the payload for an event.
+description: Learn how to configure an event, specify the streaming endpoint and the payload for an event.
 kt: 7537
 thumbnail: 336253.jpg
 feature: Journeys, Events